jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-5c.md

 Forcing more of the country's capital into the carrying trade by extraordinary encouragements above the natural will not always increase that country's shipping.

-31 The capital employed in the home-trade will generally=  Support more of its productive labour Increase the value of its produce more than an equal capital employed in the foreign trade
+{{< s v="31" >}} The capital employed in the home-trade will generally=  Support more of its productive labour Increase the value of its produce more than an equal capital employed in the foreign trade

 The capital in the foreign trade of consumption has a greater advantage over an equal capital in the carrying trade.
 The riches and power of every country must always be in proportion to the value of its annual produce, the fund from which all taxes must ultimately be paid.
 But the great object of the political economy of every country is to increase the riches and power of that country.